AlexanderIreland/xmrigger/README.md

 git clone https://github.com/AlexanderIreland/xmrigger
 cd xmrigger && chmod +x xmrigger && ./xmrigger -a arm -o ubuntu -s /swap -S 3 -v
 ```
-~~Or with an interactive offering by running the below from within the cloned dir:~~ Recently removed in favor of launch flags, may be reimplemented
+~~Or with an interactive offering by running the below from within the cloned dir:~~ Recently removed in favor of launch flags, may be reimplemented.
+This currently just prints out a list of launch flags.
 ```
 https://github.com/AlexanderIreland/xmrigger
 cd xmrigger && chmod +x xmrigger && ./xmrigger